kodindonesia/kodindonesia-website/content/posts/Python/Colab-Introduction-with-petals.md

 - To run code in Colab, press the play button in each block

-- Kodindonesia provides a **helper library** to make it easier to start having fun in Colab:
+Kodindonesia provides a **helper library** to make it easier to start having fun in Colab:

-	- the video shows examples of how to use the canvas to draw and to display the drawing
+- the video tutorial shows examples of how to use the canvas to draw and to display the drawing

-	- the video shows an example of how to create videos
+- the video tutorial shows an example of how to create your own videos

-{{< youtube imnBH7uryMM >}}